labatrockwell/arduinoConnect/readme.md

 Here’s how to install the library in four (or five) easy steps:
 1. Download the zip file from github repo.
 2. Unzip the downloaded file.
-3. Open "distribution" folder in the base directory.
+3. Go to "distribution / ArduinoConnect / download" from the base directory.
+4. Unzip the ArduinoConnect.zip file
-4. Copy ArduinoConnect into your Processing libraries folder.
+4. Copy the contents into your Processing libraries folder.
 5. Restart Processing if it was alredy running.